ProvenanceRecorder.changeExecuted slow after workflow run

 I'll attach the hprof data.

-#4 Updated by Oliver Soong about 9 years ago
+#4 Updated by Oliver Soong over 12 years ago

 I've tracked this down to the ProvenanceRecorder listener on the workflow NamedObj.
 After running tpc09, I change the targetYear parameter to 2005.
 This takes about 1:30-2 minutes, entirely spent in the ProvenanceRecorder.changeExecuted function.
 Technically, it's spent in 3 separate calls to the ProvenanceRecorder.changeExecuted, as the parameter value spawns a derivedFrom change and an entityId change.
 Nonetheless, this performance is bad enough and I think I have enough specificity to bump the priority.

-#5 Updated by Oliver Soong about 9 years ago
+#5 Updated by Oliver Soong over 12 years ago

 The function recordContainerContents is the cause of the slow behavior.
 It is called from _recordWorkflowContents which is called from changeExecuted but conditional on _haveExecuted, which is why it only occurs after a run.
 From what I can tell, the slow behavior is not due to anything particularly obvious, but the function is called ~3200-3400 times at an average cost of about 10ms.